Matina was born and raised in Hong Kong. She is a certified 200 RYT.

 C-U: What are the main benefits of following a yoga course?

-M C: Since everyone is very different, following a course will help the teacher to get to know more about the student and easier to give suggestions and adjustment individually.
-Like one has spine issues and one has shoulder injuries then they might need some simple advise or to do another variation of the pose.
+M C: Since everyone is very different, following a course will help the teacher to get to know more about the student and easier to give suggestions and adjustments individually.
+Like one has spine issues and one has shoulder injuries then they might need some simple advice or to do another variation of the pose.